Rob Reilly Ed.D.

 - Nikola Tesla Chain given in 2012 by the International Engineering Education Association (IGIP) "for outstanding achievements in the field of Engineering Pedagogy"

 - IEEE William E. Sayle II Award for Achievement in Education given in 2010 by the Institute of Electrical and Electronics Engineers' (IEEE) Education Society "for pioneering development in the theory and practice of educational pedagogy."

 - IEEE Leadership Award given in 2009 by the Institute of Electrical and Electronics Engineers' (IEEE) Member and Geographic Activity Board (MGA) "for developing and implementing an innovative process that encourages the expansion of IEEE activities throughout the world."

-- IEEE Larry K. Wilson Transnational Award given in 2006 by the Institute of Electrical and Electronics Engineers' (IEEE) Regional Activities Board for "distinguished contributions to globalization and international cooperation through the establishment and development of IEEE chapters."
+- IEEE Larry K. Wilson Transnational Award given in 2006 by the Institute of Electrical and Electronics Engineers' (IEEE) Member and Geographic Activities Board for "distinguished contributions to globalization and international cooperation through the establishment and development of IEEE chapters."

 - IEEE Edwin C. Jones, Jr. Meritorious Service Award given in 2006 by the Institute of Electrical and Electronics Engineers' (IEEE) Education Society "to recognize pioneering contributions to the administrative efforts of the Society over a period of years, as evidenced by dedication, effort, and contributions."